simeon4110/microreddit/README.md

 to work, but we must build something before we can devolve into arguing about how 'x' type of conflict will be resolved or how 'x' type of sub will be moderated.

+### Project management methodology:

+Right now, as there are very few people working on the project, we're using Kanban (i.e. GitHub issues.)
+If you want to take something on, email Josh and assign yourself to the issue. _Please make sure anything you commit actually builds, I know this is strange to have to explicitly state, but I've had some issues in the past._ Testing will be done with JUnit (of course) so make sure your unit tests are in the 'test' package and use JUnit 4.12--if you build with Maven the included version of JUnit is valid.

 ### Note:

 Right now the UI is bootstrap based, this is because I (Josh) am not a web designer and I am only comfortable with